Quantum hypothesis testing via robust quantum control: Results

 Next, we test the optimal control and the robust control when the signal noise $d\omega\in[-0.2,0.2]$.
 The robustness of control, $\expval{P_e^H}$, is systematically evaluated for different $\gamma$ by the integration over $d\omega\in[-\pi/(2T),\pi/(2T)]$ in \eref{eq:perrave}.

 In the case of parallel dephasing, the error probabilities as a function of $d\omega$ at $T=10,\gamma=0.1$ are presented in \fref{fig:robust}(a).
 The optimal control and the robust control perform equally well at $d\omega=0$, and the robust control slightly reduces the error probability when $d\omega$ is large.
 We have shown that under optimal control $\rho_0,\rho_1$ quickly evolve to the steady states to minimize the effect of dephasing.
 In this case, $\rho_0,\rho_1$ on the $z$ axis are stable against the external field.
 Thus, the optimal control at $d\omega=0$ intrinsically has a level of robustness.
-On the other hand, for transverse dephasing in \fref{fig:robust}(b), $P_e^H$ under optimal control is a periodic function of $d\omega$, leading to an error probability worse than the uncontrolled scheme, while a vast improvement beyond the predefined tolerance window $d\omega\in[-0.1,0.1]$ is observed under robust control.
+On the other hand, for transverse dephasing in \fref{fig:robust}(b), $P_e^H$ under optimal control is a periodic function of $d\omega$, leading to an error probability worse than the uncontrolled scheme, while a vast improvement in distinguishability extends beyond the range of $[-0.1,0.1]$, i.e. the predefined tolerance window for control optimization, to a larger interval under robust control.
 Based on the pulse profiles in \fref{fig:robust_control}(e), we argue that the robust control makes differences at around $T/2$, so that the second half of the evolution can be utilized to suppress the effect of signal noise, and the desired unitary transformations are accumulated for $\rho_1$.
 However, under optimal control the $\sigma_x$-rotations are fixed at the end of evolution, so the signal noise can significantly influence $\rho_1(T)$ and thus $P_e^H$.

 The similar analysis for spontaneous emission is carried out in parallel.
 In \fref{fig:robust}(c), we plot $P_e^H$ versus $d\omega$ at $T=10,\gamma=0.1$.
 A moderate improvement is seen when using the robust control.
 More precisely, $P_e^H$ is almost a constant for the noise $d\omega\in[-0.1,0.1]$, while $P_e^H$ under optimal control increases much faster when $|{d\omega}| > 0$.
 We recall that at the end of time evolution, $\rho_0,\rho_1$ around the $\ket{0}$-pole of the Bloch sphere have to be transformed onto the equatorial plane for measuring.
 For the perfect signal $d\omega=0$, the final states $\rho_0(T),\rho_1(T)$ are along the opposite directions, while with the signal noise $d\omega>0$, the trajectories of time-evolved $\rho_1$ cannot lead to the optimal $\rho_1(T)$, giving rise to higher $P_e^H$.
 On the other hand, the robust control, by adjusting $u_x,u_y$ components near the target time, may identify the trajectories that minimize the effect of signal noise during the rotation towards the equatorial plane.